elisepotts/Lagrange/_posts/2017-03-20-First-Post.md

 ![alt text](https://github.com/elisepotts/elisepotts.github.io/raw/master/images/einstein.jpg "Einstein - we cannot solve our problems with the same thinking we used when we created them.")

 So why VR?
 I’m interested in exploring ways to teach social-emotional learning beyond the classroom walls.
 VR has the capacity to capture children’s attention and elevate traditional learning experiences.

 ![alt text](https://github.com/elisepotts/elisepotts.github.io/raw/master/images/human_brain_remembers.jpg "The human brain remember ten percent of what it hears, twenty percent of what it reads, and ninety percent of what it does.")

-For example, we could use VR to reinforce self-awareness and teach problem-solving skills.
-And here’s a thought: Could stepping into a VR experience to see what life looks like in other parts of the world help children with perspective-taking and increase global tolerance?

 The potential for thoughtful integration of VR and social-emotional learning is real.
 So grab your headsets and let’s explore!